ZephyrCarter/troop223.github.io/Menu/Webmasters_Guide/Webmasters_Guide.md

 -------

-Next, click on the ‘prevNfutrPlans.html’ file
+Now, click on the ‘prevNfutrPlans.html’ file

 -------